113ll3/Ibmclouddocscli/idt/commands.md

 ## create
 {: #create}

-Create an app that prompts for all information, including resource type, language, starter kit, and DevOps toolchain options.
-Including IBM Cloud Foundry or Cloud Foundry Enterprise Environment, and Kubernetes.
+Create an app that prompts for all information, including resource group, app type, language, and starter kit.
+You are prompted to enter a name for your app, and you can select services to add to the app.
+You can also select DevOps toolchain options for automatic deployment, or you can select manual deployment.
 The app is created in the current directory.
+Only the deployment files that are relevant for your choice of deployment target are created.
+You can use the [**ibmcloud dev edit**](/docs/cli?topic=cloud-cli-idt-cli#edit) command from the app directory to add more deployment file types if you need them.

 To create an app in the current directory and to associate services with it, run the following command:
 ```
 ibmcloud dev create
 ```
 {: codeblock}

+For more information, see [Creating an app from a starter kit](/docs/apps?topic=creating-apps-create-deploy-app-cli#create-app-cli).

 ## debug
 {: #debug}